Gotrax G4 Review

 The G4 not only passed the brake test on flat terrain, but it performed well on hills too.
 We tested these disc brakes while descending on hills of varying steepness — five to 15 percent — and they never failed.

 While price is not a characteristic we use to calculate our total scores, it is something to consider.
-Gotrax G4 offers a high-quality product for a fair price.
+The Gotrax G4 offers a high-quality product for a fair price.
 The only other scooter we have tested that scores this well costs hundreds more.
 While it is still an investment, this electric scooter is worth every penny.

 The G4 is an all-around crowd-pleaser.
 It offers a reliable range and a smooth ride.
 Power-wise, it holds its own on most uphill terrain, and the dual brake system helps us feel comfortable and in control on even steep descents.
 We loved riding this compact transportation device.
-If you're willing to shovel out a little extra cash for a scooter you will use frequently, you won't be disappointed.
+If you're willing to shovel out a little extra cash for a scooter you will use frequently, we don't think you'll be disappointed.